 work with your child to find those missing building blocks in their knowledge

 and fill in the gaps.
-Not only can a one-on-one tutor bring your child
+Not only can a one-to-one tutor bring your child

 up to speed, but they can actually help them to move ahead.
 Ensure that